 The baleen whales, however, feed by filtering fish or invertebrates as they cruise the colder oceans of the world.
 As their prey is not chased, and their bodies are well supported by the density of the water, over the many millions of years of their evolution they have grown to immense sizes.
-The blue whale is the largest animal that has ever lived, weighing in at up to 150 tonnes (an average bull African elephant is around six tonnes).
-DA's enthusiastic reactions to the surfacing of a blue whale and his leisurely walk within a blue whale skeleton as it gradually takes on a life-like form (in the TV programme at 36.52) both give a powerful sense of the animal's impressive bulk.
+The blue whale is the largest animal that has ever lived, a point that the following images will demonstrate.